-Now you can have New Orleans-Style Beignets without leaving home!
-If you’ve never enjoyed fried dough with powdered sugar before, you’re in for a treat.
+Now you can have New Orleans-Style Beignets without leaving the comfort of your home!
+If you’ve never enjoyed these soft and pillowy fried doughnuts before, you’re in for a treat.
 Because this is the best beignet recipe!

 What is a Beignet?